shashankrnr32/mongodb-application-sharding/README.md

 ## Features

 1. Supports 3 different sharding strategies for Spring / Spring Boot projects by extending MongoTemplate.
+2. Supports Reactive Mongo Templates (for all the sharding strategies)
-2. Hint Resolution through ThreadLocal and callback based mechanism.
+3. Hint Resolution through ThreadLocal and callback based mechanism.
-3. Automatic Hint Resolution Callback discovery for Spring Beans using ApplicationContext
+4. Automatic Hint Resolution Callback discovery for Spring Beans using ApplicationContext
-4. Custom configuration available for Sharding, validation of shards etc.
+5. Custom configuration available for Sharding, validation of shards etc.
-5. Tested using Spring's Mongo Template and Repository
+6. Tested using Spring's Mongo Template and Repository

 ## Code Analysis